Halupedia Review

 What does Halupedia actually do?

 The boundary is simple and important: Halupedia gets weaker the moment you ask it to be useful in a factual sense.
 The encyclopedia styling can make nonsense feel oddly authoritative, which is part of the artistic joke and also the main risk.
-There is also very little product scaffolding on the captured homepage, so you do not get much help understanding persistence, moderation, or whether the novelty deepens over time.
+There is also very little product scaffolding here, so you do not get much help understanding persistence, moderation, or whether the novelty deepens over time.
 That is why the best way to approach it is as a contained AI experiment.
 If you want a tool for research, writing support, or source-backed explanation, this is the wrong tab to open.

 What you can do with it